-New possibilities have emerged for the retrofitting/repurposing of existing infrastructure assets with technology such as large-scale data collection, real-time asset monitoring, automation and AI.
-Whilst this phenomenon is transforming traditional infrastructure, forcing asset owners to rethink their business models, many are increasingly exposed to technological risks that have not been properly assessed.
+New possibilities have emerged for retrofitting/repurposing existing infrastructure assets with technologies such as large-scale data collection, real-time asset monitoring, automation and AI.
+Asset owners will increasingly need to rethink their business models and assess exposure to new risks.

 Though still fragmented, the pool of companies that fall under the umbrella of infratech is quickly becoming a distinct market in its own right.
 Over the last year we have seen a number of sector leaders make the headlines:

 • Obsolescence risk